Early Life and Education of Caitlin Clark: A Complete Timeline

 November 12, 2019: Commitment to Iowa

-On November 12, 2019, Caitlin Clark announced her commitment to play college basketball for the University of Iowa, choosing Iowa over offers from Iowa State and Notre Dame.
+On November 12, 2019, Caitlin Clark announced her commitment to play college basketball for the University of Iowa, choosing them over offers from Iowa State and Notre Dame.

 March 2022: Partnership with Coralville Community Food Pantry

-In March 2022, Clark partnered with the Coralville Community Food Pantry in Coralville, Iowa, for a donation push called "Team Up Against Hunger", encouraging $22 donations and raising over $23,000 in the first year.
+In March 2022, Clark partnered with the Coralville Community Food Pantry in Coralville, Iowa, for a month-long donation push and meet-and-greet to "Team Up Against Hunger".

-In October 2023, Caitlin Clark formed the Caitlin Clark Foundation, a nonprofit organization with a mission to uplift and improve the lives of youth through education, nutrition, and sport.
+In October 2023, Clark formed the Caitlin Clark Foundation, a nonprofit organization to uplift and improve the lives of youth through education, nutrition, and sport.

-In 2023, a life-size butter sculpture of Caitlin Clark was displayed at the Iowa State Fair.
+In 2023, a life-size butter sculpture of Clark was displayed at the Iowa State Fair.

 January 2025: Partnership with Scholastic and United States of Readers

-In January 2025 on Clark's 23rd birthday, the Caitlin Clark Foundation teamed up with Scholastic and their national literacy program, United States of Readers, announcing plans to donate 22,000 books to schools in Iowa and Indiana.
+In January 2025, on Clark's 23rd birthday, the Caitlin Clark Foundation teamed up with Scholastic and their national literacy program, United States of Readers, to donate 22,000 books to under-resourced schools.

-In May 2025, the Caitlin Clark Foundation presented a $300,802 donation to Feeding America at the Food Bank of Iowa, estimated to provide about 3 million meals to food insecure communities.
+In May 2025, the Caitlin Clark Foundation presented a $300,802 donation to Feeding America at the Food Bank of Iowa from their round-up campaign, estimated to provide about 3 million meals.